-Start at the Beginning - Job retention starts with establishing clear expectations around HVRP's goal of employment and follow-up requirements with veterans, employers, staff, and the community from day one. • Manage Expectations - Before placing a veteran in a job, program staff must address the expectations of the veteran client, the employer, and the staff.
-Be open about potential challenges and discuss solutions-the road to employment stability is not without bumps in the road.
+- Start at the Beginning Job retention starts with establishing clear expectations around HVRP's goal of employment and follow-up requirements with veterans, employers, staff, and the community from day one. - Manage Expectations Before placing a veteran in a job, program staff must address the veteran client, the employer, and the staff's expectations.
+Be open about potential challenges and discuss solutions the road to employment stability is not without bumps in the road.
 Veterans who have been out of the workforce for an extended period or recently separated may need to learn the protocols of the civilian workforce.
 Make sure employers understand any limitations or accommodations (e.g., legal appointments) and how to reach out to HVRP staff for support.

-Tip from the field: Some veterans may move seamlessly through HVRP, and then suddenly relapse into previous destructive behavior because they were not ready for what comes next.
+Tip from the field: Some veterans may move seamlessly through HVRP and then suddenly relapse into previous destructive behavior because they were not ready for what comes next.
 Talking about what life will be like once they are employed is an important part of the process.

 - Identify Stressors Discuss potential triggers and how they affect job performance with the veteran during case management.
 Teach veterans how to remove or manage stress by identifying specific action steps to take when triggered. - Job Loss is Not Always Bad If the fit is not right, helping the veteran leave responsibly can salvage future opportunities for that veteran and strengthen the HVRP-employer relationship.
-Veterans may also outgrow the position, taking the skills they have learned to move forward in their career pathway. - Regular Check-ins HVRP grant recipients are required to track retention for their grants, but that is only part of the reason to check in.
+Veterans may also outgrow the position, taking the skills they have learned to move forward in their career pathway. - Regular Check-ins HVRP grant recipients are required to track retention for their grants (please reference VPL 03-24 and HVRP Quarterly Performance Desk Guide on the HVRP website), but that is only part of the reason to check in.
 Regular contact with veterans and employers gives HVRP grant recipients the opportunity to monitor the veteran's progress, identify potential barriers, and provide ongoing support as necessary.

 Tip from the field: Keeping veterans engaged in HVRP after job placement can be difficult.
 Be creative.
-Provide incentives, use social media and email, host peer support groups, and recognize successful placements.
+Provide incentives when possible, use social media and email, host peer support groups, and recognize successful placements.